MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-user-credential.md

 ## Troubleshooting UsernamePasswordCredential

 When using the `UsernamePasswordCredential`, you may optionally try/catch for `ClientAuthenticationException`.
-The table below shows the errors that this exception indicates, and methods of mitigation.
+The following table shows the errors that this exception indicates, and methods of mitigation:

 | Error code  | Issue                                        | Mitigation                                                                                |
 |-------------|----------------------------------------------|-------------------------------------------------------------------------------------------|